 New bike chains usually come longer than needed.
 For example, Shimano chains come in either 116 or 126, SRAM in 114 or 120 links, and Campagnolo in 114 links.

-For the majority of cyclists, you’ll need to size the new chain up to match your gearing combination for it to perform as expected.
+For most cyclists, you’ll need to size the new chain up to match your gearing combination to perform as expected.
 In other words, cut them to the ideal length.

 This article will discuss how to measure the ideal chain length.